 We hope you’ve had a super half term holiday and are ready for the new term.

-In Maths our learning will include: fractions, percentages, ration and proportion, angles, statistics, perimeter, mass, area and volume.
+In Maths our learning will include: Mental and written addition, subtraction and division with a greater focus on reasoning; measurement ratio and proportion; 2d and 3d shape as well as area, volume and perimeter.
 As part of our learning, we look at applying our learning through investigations, word problems and enquiries.
-Where possible, encourage maths outside of school.
+Where possible, we encourage maths outside of school.
 For example, asking which is cheaper and why when out shopping.

-This site has a lot of fun, interactive maths games to support learning.
+his site has a lot of fun, interactive maths games to support learning:

-In year 6 we have 1 P.E sessions a week on Tuesdays.
-Children’s P.E kits should be in school at all times.
+In year 6 we have 1 PE session a week on Tuesdays.
+Children’s PE kits should be in school at all times.
 If they are take home to wash, please make sure they are returned to school before a PE session.